RedHat-Middleware-Workshops/enter-serverless-functions/README.md

-# Enter Serverless Functions with Quarkus
+# Enter Serverless Functions Journey with Quarkus

 This hands-on lab showcases how quickly developers can create cloud-native microservice project using Quarkus.
 Then, the application can be deployed to a function to AWS Lambda and OpenShift Serverless with JVM and Native mode.